This question is related to the Campus Section of International Open University

 Definition of Plagiarism:

 A common form of deception in studies is plagiarism.
-Plagiarism is sometimes misunderstood to refer to copying alone; however plagiarism is much deeper than just copying.
+Plagiarism is sometimes misunderstood to refer to copying alone; however, plagiarism is much deeper than just copying.
 It includes quoting without proper references, collaboration, and stealing other people's ideas while passing them off as one’s own.
 Plagiarism is the “failure to acknowledge the ideas or writing of another” or “presentation of the ideas or writing of another as one’s own” and should be read to cover intentional and unintentional failure to acknowledge the ideas of others.
-In this context “others” means any other person including a student, academic, professional, published author or other resource such as the Internet.
+In this context “others” means any other person including a student, academic, professional, published author or other resources such as the Internet.